-A "participating provider" is an individual practitioner, private group practice, licensed outpatient agency, or facility that has been credentialed by CHIPA or Beacon and has signed a Provider Service Agreement (PSA) with Beacon/CHIPA.
-Participating providers agree to provide behavioral health and/ or substance use disorder services to members; to accept reimbursement directly from Beacon according to the rates set forth in the fee schedule attached to each provider's PSA; and to adhere to all other terms in the PSA, including this provider manual.
+A "participating provider" is an individual practitioner, private group practice, licensed outpatient agency, or facility that has been credentialed by Beacon and has signed a provider's service agreement (PSA) with CHIPA.
+Participating providers agree to provide behavioral health and/or substance use services to members; to accept reimbursement directly from Beacon according to the rates set forth in the fee schedule attached to each provider's PSA; and to adhere to all other terms in the PSA, including this provider manual.

-Participating providers who maintain approved credentialing status remain active network participants unless the PSA is terminated in accordance with the terms and conditions set forth therein.
-Beacon will always notify members when their provider has been terminated.
+Participating providers who maintain approved credentialing status remain active network participants unless the PSA is terminated, voluntarily or involuntarily, in accordance with the terms and conditions set forth therein.
+Beacon always will notify members when their provider has been terminated.